oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 ![agile tariff as a table](/images/agile-import-table.png)

 The custom flex-table-card requires a configuration to achieve this, provided as shown below.
-Note the use of a hidden column in order to select only the future periods.
+Note the use of a hidden column and the 'strict' setting in order to select only the future periods.

 ```yaml
 type: custom:flex-table-card